leeannray/leeannray/README.md

 - 💬 Ask me about: anything!
 - 📫 How to reach me: leeann.n.ray@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun facts: formerly I was an Immunologist.
+- ⚡ Fun facts: formerly, I was an Immunologist.
 I completed my undergraduate degree at UC Berkeley, majoring in Molecular Biology and Virology, and three years of medical school at University of Cincinnati before switching careers to my true passion: software development.

 *"Others have seen what is and asked why.
 I have seen what could be and asked why not." -Pablo Picasso*